-CHRISTMAS 2015 was special for certain and to say it was special for the American Nativity Scene ("ANS") would be an understatement.
+CHRISTMAS 2016 was special for certain and to say it was special for the American Nativity Scene ("ANS") would be an understatement.
+Three more state capitols were added to our list bringing the total number of states to 13.
+This is in addition to the dozens of other Nativity Scenes that were placed in prominent piublic areas across our great country.
 We can look back on what was accomplished - and it was plenty.
 We are winning this one in keeping Christ in Christmas for certain.

 The American Nativity Scene, armed with America's leading pro bono Law

 firm- The Thomas More Society, while working with the blessing of our

 special benefactor/angel, has now shipped over 300 Nativity Scenes to 32 different states across this great country during the past 3 years.
 Many of these Nativity Scenes were placed in public parks, libraries, farm roads and government buildings but most importantly they are being displayed in the capitols in many of our states.
 Along with California, Iowa and Massachusetts those state capitols that now displaying the Nativity Scene are Michigan (2nd year), Nebraska (2nd year), Texas (2nd year), Georgia (2nd year), Illinois (8th year), Rhode Island (4th year), with others having arranged for displays in Mississippi, Wisconsin, and in Washington.
 We also arranged for a display on the lawn outside the Governor's mansion in OK.
 We again ower a great deal of thanks to the Thomas More Society and its founder Tom Beejcha on his assistance in this effort.